-If you‘d been on one of the islands or at a resort during the 2006 military takeover you may not have noticed anything going on – it was all very genteel and bureaucratic.
+If you'd been on one of the Fijian islands or at a resort during the 2006 military takeover, you may not have noticed anything going on – it was all very genteel and bureaucratic.
 Behind the scenes it was a more dangerous game for the main players.
-Only in Suva would the visitor have seen some saber rattling from the military.
+Only in Suva would visitors have seen some saber rattling from the military.

-Fijians, from the lowliest hotel porter to whoever-happens-to-be-in charge-at-the-moment, know that tourism is the lifeblood of their nation.
-A lesson learned from the 3 previous coups.
+All Fijians, from hotel janitors to whoever-happens-to-be-in charge-at-the-moment, know that tourism is the lifeblood of their nation – this is a lesson learned from previous coups.

 The 1987 coups (really one long coup with a quiet bit in the middle) smashed the tourism reputation and resulted in substantial emigration of the Indo-Fijian population – the economic effects and skilled labor shortages are still being felt.

-The 2000 coup, when George Speight and his gang took the Prime Minister and other MPs hostage, resulted in over 100 businesses being torched in Suva and sparked weeks of ethnic tension across the country.
-Holidaymakers were trapped in their hotels and fearing an all-out civil war.
+The 2000 coup, when George Speight and his gang took the Prime Minister and other MPs hostage, resulted in more than 100 businesses being torched in Suva and sparked weeks of ethnic tension across the country.
+Holidaymakers were trapped in their hotels fearing an all-out civil war.
 Australian and New Zealand warships stood offshore ready to evacuate them.
-The effect on the economy was devastating.
-7500 jobs were lost, so was Fiji‘s reputation as a safe holiday destination.
+The effect on the economy was devastating: 7,500 jobs were lost, so was Fiji's reputation as a safe holiday destination.

-Human rights watch group A World In Trouble measures the risk of another coup in Fiji as “moderate“ with a “moderate“ risk of conflict.
+Human rights watch group A World In Trouble measures the risk of Fiji having another coup as "moderate" with a "moderate" risk of conflict.

-There‘s increasing international pressure on the Fiji interim government to return to full democracy.
-That includes diplomatic pressure and economic pressure; foreign aid has been suspended, inter-governmental assistance has stopped, and that‘s putting pressure on Fiji‘s economy.
+Right now, Fiji is in a stable political condition.
+However, there's increasing international pressure on the Fiji government to return to full democracy.
+That includes diplomatic pressure and economic pressure; foreign aid has been suspended, inter-governmental assistance has stopped, and that's putting pressure on Fiji's economy.

-The local populace has suffered this for a few years, and now it‘s starting to be obvious to the tourist.
-It‘s showing up in poor levels of infrastructure, roads which are not being repaired.
+The local people has suffered this for a few years, and now it's starting to become obvious to visitors.
+It's showing up in poor levels of infrastructure and roads which are not being repaired.

 A skilled labor shortage; workers are leaving for better conditions and pay in Australia and New Zealand.